 7. Compliance with Laws.
 The Interconnect shall be constructed, installed, operated and maintained in compliance with all valid laws, orders, directives, rules and regulations of governmental authorities having jurisdiction.

 8. Inspection and Retention of Records.
 Each Party shall have the right at all reasonable times to audit the records of the other Party which are pertinent to the Agreement; provided, however, that each Party shall adequately protect the confidentiality of proprietary information.
 If any such examinations reveal any inaccuracy in any billing theretofore made, the necessary adjustments in such billing and payment shall be made within thirty (30) days after final determination thereof; provided, that no adjustments for any billing or payment shall be made for any inaccuracy claimed after the lapse of twenty-four (24) months from the rendition of the invoice(s) relating thereto.
-All of the records including, measurement, safety, operational, accounting records and accounts referred to herein shall be maintained according to generally accepted accounting and industry principles employed in the business of the purchase, transportation and sales of gas or in accordance with any laws, rules or regulations which are or may become applicable, and such records and accounts will be available for inspection at times mutually agreeable to the Parties hereto.
+All of the records including, measurement, safety, operational, accounting records and accounts referred to herein shall be maintained according to generally accepted accounting and industry principles employed in the business of the purchase, transportation and sales of gas or in accordance with any laws, rules or regulations which are or may become applicable, and such records and accounts will be available for inspection at times mutually agreeable to the Parties hereto upon receipt of not less than ten (10) days prior written notice.

 9. Term.
 This agreement shall be effective as of the Effective Date and shall remain in full force and effect for a primary term of 5 years from the Effective Date and year to year thereafter.
 The agreement may be terminated by either Party with 90 days written notice to the other Party prior to the end of the primary term or any successive year term thereafter.

 10. Indemnity.
-Each Party agrees to indemnify, defend and hold harmless the other Parties and their respective parents and other affiliates, successors, assigns, legal representatives, officers, directors, shareholders, agents and employees (the “Indemnified Party”) from and against all claims, causes of action, damages, suits, judgments, and liabilities of every kind, including all expenses of litigation, court costs and attorneys and expert witness fees, injuries to or sickness or death of any person, loss or damage to any property (including, without limitation, claims resulting from the presence, disposal or release of any material, and for the clean-up or remediation of contamination and/or environmental damage), civil or criminal fines or penalties or similar payments, or other losses not enumerated above, caused by, arising out of, or in any way incident to, in connection with, or related to (i) the breach by such Party (or any of such Party’s employees, agents, representatives, contractors or subcontractors) of any portion of that Party’s obligations, covenants, representations, or warranties contained in this Agreement, or (ii) any act or omission by such Party (or any of such Party’s employees, agents, representatives, contractors or subcontractors) with regard to this Agreement or any activities conducted by such Party (or any of such Party’s employees, agents, representatives, contractors or subcontractors) pursuant to this Agreement.
+Each Party agrees to indemnify, defend and hold harmless the other PartY and their respective parents and other affiliates, successors, assigns, legal representatives, officers, directors, shareholders, agents and employees (the “Indemnified Party”) from and against all claims, causes of action, damages, suits, judgments, and liabilities of every kind, including all REASONABLE expenses of litigation, court costs and attorneys and expert witness fees, injuries to or sickness or death of any person, loss or damage to any property (including, without limitation, claims resulting from the presence, disposal or release of any material, and for the clean-up or remediation of contamination and/or environmental damage), civil or criminal fines or penalties or similar payments, or other losses not enumerated above, caused by, arising out of, or in any way incident to, in connection with, or related to (i) the breach by such Party (or any of such Party’s employees, agents, representatives, contractors or subcontractors) of any portion of that Party’s obligations, covenants, representations, or warranties contained in this Agreement, or (ii) any act or omission by such Party (or any of such Party’s employees, agents, representatives, contractors or subcontractors) with regard to this Agreement or any activities conducted by such Party (or any of such Party’s employees, agents, representatives, contractors or subcontractors) pursuant to this Agreement.
 IT IS THE INTENT OF THE PARTIES THAT THIS INDEMNITY AND THE LIABILITY ASSUMED UNDER IT BE WITHOUT REGARD TO THE CAUSE OR CAUSES THEREOF, INCLUDING, WITHOUT LIMITATION, THE NEGLIGENCE OF ANY INDEMNIFIED PARTY, WHETHER SUCH NEGLIGENCE BE SOLE, JOINT OR CONCURRENT, OR ACTIVE OR PASSIVE; PROVIDED, NO PARTY SHALL BE LIABLE IN RESPECT OF ANY CLAIM TO THE EXTENT SAME RESULTED FROM THE GROSS NEGLIGENCE, WILLFUL MISCONDUCT OR BAD FAITH OF THE INDEMNIFIED PARTY.